+Equal Opportunity has been, and will continue to be, a fundamental principle at the Park District, which bases employment upon personal capabilities and qualifications without discrimination because of an individual's actual or perceived race.
 The District is firmly committed to providing equal employment opportunities to all qualified persons.
-Therefore, it is the responsibility of the Executive Director and/or their designees to ensure that the District provides employment, training, compensation, promotion, discipline, discharge, and other terms and conditions of employment without regard to race, traits associated with race, including, but not limited to, hair texture and protective hairstyles color, religion, sex, sexual orientation, national origin, citizenship status, ancestry, age, marital status, military status, mental or physical disability unrelated to the person's ability to perform the essential functions of their job, association with a person with a disability, order of protection status, work authorization status, unfavorable discharge from military service, or any other category protected by federal or state law.
+Therefore, it is the responsibility of the Executive Director and/or their designees to ensure that the District provides employment, training, compensation, promotion, discipline, discharge, and other terms and conditions of employment without regard to race, traits associated with race, including, but not limited to, hair texture and protective hairstyles color, religion, sex, gender (including gender identity and expression), sexual orientation, genetic information, family responsibilities, reproductive health decisions, associations with someone else's reproductive health decisions, civil unions status partnership, order of protection status, pregnancy, childbirth, or medical condition related to pregnancy of childbirth, work authorization status, (i.e., the status of being a person born outside of the U.S., who is not a citizen but is authorized by the federal government to work in the United States), national origin, citizenship status, ancestry, age, marital status, military status, unfavorable discharge from military service, veteran status, mental or physical disability unrelated to the person's ability to perform the essential functions of their job, association with a person with a disability, or any other category protected characteristic as established by federal or state law.